realitycheck/PUBLIC/git/rebase_feature_branch_commits_after_squash_in_master.md

 New branch from first feature branch
 > git co -b feature_branch2 (from feature_branch)

-Eventually, while doing work in feature_branch2, the feature_branch is squashed to master
+Eventually, while doing work in feature_branch2, the feature_branch's PR is squashed to master

 Then, to rebase feature_branch2 onto commits from master, do
 ```